Daniel Edward Thomas: Auxiliary Bishop of Philadelphia

-On June 8, 2006, Thomas was appointed as an auxiliary bishop of the Archdiocese of Philadelphia and titular bishop of Bardstown by Pope Benedict XVI.
+On June 8, 2006, Thomas was appointed as an auxiliary bishop of Philadelphia and titular bishop of Bardstown by Pope Benedict XVI.
 He received his episcopal consecration on July 26, 2006, from Cardinal Justin Rigali, with Archbishops John Foley and Edwin O'Brien serving as co-consecrators, in the Cathedral-Basilica of Sts.
-Peter and Paul in Philadelphia.
+Peter and Paul.
 Thomas adopted as his episcopal motto: Dominus Meus Et Deus Meus ('My Lord and my God') from John 20:28.